secretstartups/handbook/culture/inclusion/tmrg-gitlab-women/mentorship-program/index.html.md

 - You have been with GitLab for at least 3 months at the time of application
 - You have availability in your schedule to meet with your mentee on a bi-weekly basis for at least 30 minute meetings for the entire length of the program
 - You plan to make every effort to attend all live trainings included in the program structure
-- You are not on a PDP (Performance Development Plan) or PIP (Performance Improvement Plan)
+- You are not on a [Formal Coaching plan](/handbook/leadership/underperformance/#options-for-remediation) or PIP (Performance Improvement Plan)
 - You can complete the [DIB training certification](https://gitlab.edcast.com/journey/ECL-5c978980-c9f0-4479-bf44-45d44fc56d05) before the program begins